-It also improves the students' mental toughness, confidence, endurance, stamina, and lower leg strength; facilitates and enhances their ability for weight loss and improved their overall individual fitness; and promotes an awareness for lifelong physical activity, a conscientiousness for maintaining a healthy lifestyle, and a commitment to avoiding being overweight or obese.
+This class is the advanced phase of spin cycling.
+It requires students to exert maximal energy on the spin cycle by trying to master at least between level 5 or 6 resistance on it within a specified timeframe-30 to 60 minutes.
+It also improves the students' mental toughness, confidence, endurance, stamina, and lower leg strength; facilitates and enhances their ability for weight lost and improved their overall individual fitness; and promotes an awareness for lifelong physical activity, a conscientiousness for maintaining a healthy lifestyle, and a commitment to avoiding being overweight or obese.